-Please ensure that you review and comply with below Organizational Assurances and Certifications as cited on page 16.
+Please ensure that you review and comply with the below Organizational Assurances and Certifications as cited below.

 CONTACT PROFILE

 If a profile was completed upon registration, the fields in this section will already be populated with the information entered in your Professional Profile.
 If you need to make any changes, you may update your profile in this section.